 Burr Oak, IA

-Probably the most obscure LIW stop on our big road trip was after our time in Yellowstone.
+Probably the most obscure LIW stop on our big Little House on the Prairie road trip was after our time in Yellowstone.
 We were on our way back home to PA and getting ready to leave our campground in Minnesota and head to Ohio.
 We decided to drive through Iowa instead of getting stuck in downtown Chicago traffic with a camper in tow, which is what happened on the way out.

 We made a super quick stop in Burr Oak, IA to drive by the Masters Hotel.
 You can see the original building where the Ingalls spent a brief year after multiple failed crops in Walnut Grove.
 This was a dark time period in the Ingalls’ lives as their infant son Charles died.
 Laura never wrote a book about their time in Burr Oak but it was still neat to see the hotel and check one more place that they lived off of our list.

-I could go on and on about the amazingness of this trip or how much it meant to me… but I’m pretty sure that my pictures do a good job of summing that all up!
+I could go on and on about the amazingness of this trip or how our Little House on the Prairie road trip meant to me… but I’m pretty sure that my pictures do a good job of summing that all up!
 I do hope to get to the Independence, KS and Mansfield, MO sites someday to complete visits to every place that Laura lived.
 I think that the two best parts of the entire trip were seeing it through my 8 year old daughter’s eyes and also the chance to see the things that Laura described so vividly in her book come alive right in front of me.
 All of our vacations are fun and we have a good time, but they don’t all have as profound an impact on our lives as this one did!

 Some other posts you might enjoy…